Congratulations on making a New Patient appointment at our clinic!

 It is our normal procedure to request the presence of parents (if possible) at the following times:

-The first appointment, the treatment consultation (this will either be the second or third appointment, depending on whether the records were taken at the first appointment), for the instructions at the end of the appointment when the braces are placed and at the completion of active treatment when a review of the results is made, retention is discussed and any other relevant information is given.
+The first appointment, the treatment consultation (this will either be the second or third appointment, depending on whether the records were taken at the first appointment), for the instructions at the end of the appointment when the aligners are fitted or braces are placed, and at the completion of active treatment when a review of the results is made, retention is discussed and any other relevant information is given.

 These appointments are the only times when it is essential for parent to accompany their children.
 However, you are more than welcome to come to the clinic as we have a very relaxing reception area with a fantastic range of magazines!
 We do not normally encourage parents to come upstairs into the surgery as we find that better cooperation is gained if the patients feel that they are responsible enough to see to the care and progress of their own Orthodontic treatment.